justindavies/blackbelt-aks-hackfest/labs/labs/09-update-application.md

 3. Create a new image with an updated image tag

     ```
+    ACR_NAME=<registry-name>
-    docker build -t rating-web:new-version .
+    az acr build --registry $ACR_NAME --image azureworkshop/rating-web:new-version .
     ```

-4. Tag the new image and push to your Azure Container Registry

-    ```
-    # you may need to login again to your ACR. set these values to yours
-    ACR_SERVER=
-    ACR_USER=
-    ACR_PWD=

-    docker login --username $ACR_USER --password $ACR_PWD $ACR_SERVER

-    docker tag rating-web:new-version $ACR_SERVER/azureworkshop/rating-web:new-version

-    docker push $ACR_SERVER/azureworkshop/rating-web:new-version
-    ```

-5. Verify image was pushed to ACR by checking your registry in the Azure Portal
+4. Verify image was pushed to ACR by checking your registry in the Azure Portal

 ## Update kubernetes deployment